Peru is a wonderful country with many places to get to know, enjoy gastronomy, and take photos.

 Rice with Chicken: It’s boiled chicken seasoned with a green sauce.
 Always served with green rice (rice cooked with basil)

-Anticuchos: It is marinated heart of beef that are fried grilled.
+Anticuchos: It is a marinated heart of beef that is fried and grilled.

 Ceviche: Consists of fish or shrimp Mixed with lemon.
-The fish is cut into small pieces and then mixed with the lemon juice and left to rest for an hour.
-Then mix with onion, celery, coriander, salt and black pepper.
+The fish is cut into small pieces, mixed with lemon juice, and left to rest for an hour.
+Then mix with onion, celery, coriander, salt, and black pepper.
 The dish is served cold.

 Roasted Cuy: It is considered a delicacy.
 It is the meat of the cuy seasoned with different species and is traditionally served for very special occasions in the Andean area of Peru.

-Fish pickle: It consists of boiled fish seasoned with onion, chili pepper and lemon juice.
-Potato the huancaine: They are potatoes served with a special spicy sauce, olives, lettuce and egg.
+Fish pickle consists of boiled fish seasoned with onion, chili pepper, and lemon juice.
+Potato the huancaina: They are potatoes served with a special spicy sauce, olives, lettuce, and egg.

-Rocoto Relleno: It is a typical dish with meat, onion, peanuts, milk and eggs, which is introduced inside rocoto (pepper), served with potatoes and cheese.
+Rocoto Relleno: It is a typical dish with meat, onion, peanuts, milk, and eggs, introduced inside rocoto (pepper), served with potatoes and cheese.

 Transport in Peru

-In Peru they drive like madman.
-But that’s all there is.
-There are many modes of public transport, taxis, combis which are small buses, buses.
-In the stations you will see people shouting loudly at the destination, the time of departure, etc. The price, it is not public, is negotiated on a case-by-case basis.
-Our learning was that if you take it out online, you always pay more.
+In the stations, you will see people shouting loudly at the destination, the time of departure, etc. The price, it is not fixed and is negotiated on a case-by-case basis.
+We learned that you always pay more if you take it out online.

 Have you been to Peru?
 What are your recommendations?
 Leave us your tips in the comments, so we can all help more travelers!!!